rackspace-cookbooks/user_shadow/README.md

 * ```:set``` - Modifies the corresponding attributes.
 Default action.
 If there are no parameters set the resource doesn't do anything.

+### Out of scope

+This library cookbook doesn't deal (no or in the future) with managing the encrypted password for the user in /etc/shadow.
+This can be managed through the built-in Chef ```user``` resource.

 ## Contributing

 1. Fork the repository on Github